duanebester/map-api-book/src/chapter_1/basic_express_app.md

 > npm run dev
 ```

 If we go to [localhost:8080](http://localhost:8080), we should see `Hello world`!
-This is cool, but we have some things to understand about Koa apps.
+This is cool, but we have some things to understand about Express apps.
 For now, let's create a simple Dockerfile for our very basic application...